 Make the Right Purchase for You

 When investing in a new hot water heater for your home, there are many options on the market.
-Should you go with a traditional water heater and constantly heat water, or is a tankless water heater a better option?
+Should you go with a traditional water heater and pay to constantly heat water?
+Or is a tankless water heater a better option?
 We’ve compiled a list of the benefits and drawbacks of tankless water heaters to help you decide which is best for you and your family.

 Pros of a Tankless Water Heater

 Save Money & Energy

 Tankless water heaters save energy and save you money.
 Although traditional hot water heaters are insulted, the insulation is not designed to prevent heat loss.
 To provide on-demand hot water, a traditional hot water heater works to constantly heat the water in the tank.
-This constant heating can do a number on your energy bill and drive up your monthly cost.
-With a tankless water heater, you’ll have hot water, on-demand, without the added cost and energy use of a traditional hot water heater.
+This constant heating can cause the total cost of your energy bills to increase each month.
+A benefit of purchasing a tankless water heater is fast and convenient hot water with reduced energy usage.

-Tankless water heaters are known to last much longer than the traditional hot water heater—up to two times longer, in fact.
-While a traditional water heater has a lifespan of 10-12 years, a tankless water heater can last up to 20.
+Tankless water heaters feature a longer life cycle when compared to traditional tank water heaters—up to two times longer, in fact.
+While a traditional water heater has a lifespan of 10-12 years, a tankless water heater can last up to 20 years.
 If you plan to stay in your home for the long haul, investing in a tankless water heater can save you from a costly replacement down the road.

 Cons of a Tankless Water Heater

-With 40-60 gallons in reserve at all times, a traditional water heater has the capacity to function on a grander level, allowing multiple people to use hot water while showering, washing dishes, and running the washing machine all at the same time.
+With 40-60 gallons in reserve at all times, a traditional water heater has the capacity to function on a grander level, allowing multiple people to use hot water while showering, washing dishes, and running the washing machine at the same time.
 A disadvantage of tankless water heaters is the reduced output of hot water.
 It’s easy to run out of hot water if you operate your dishwasher and shower simultaneously,